sayerhs/pystk/docs/source/index.rst

 through python for generating meshes, pre-processing and post-processing through python scripts.
 The python bindings can be built on Linux and MacOS platforms for Python3.

+The python bindings are primarily developed for use in `ExaWind
+<https://github.com/exawind>`_ framework and, therefore, the available
+featureset is heavily based on the needs of the **Exawind** project.
+However, the codebase only depends on the Trilinos/STK library and provides an almost 1-to-1 python version of the STK API for features that have been implemented so far.

 .. _installation: